 My mind could not rationalize the crashing emotionality of my bodily response.
 When I was able to apply a grain of logic to the moment, I understood a truth I have known but left unnamed for these three decades.
 Art begot of death fills me with passions that swell and edge and breach to a pulsating meniscus then linger there but briefly before they breach the confines of their boundaries and find refuge in the spillways of my sinew.
 Play on, music of mourning!
 T’were though mortality existed solely to conceive your sweet countenance.
 If I could listen eternally, I would sacrifice myself to lend you but one movement more.

-This, if only this, I was reminded in that hallowed hall of music: I have a soul and it is tender.
+This, if only this, I was reminded in that hallowed hall of music: mine is a tender soul.